 I finally got the product back and discovered that he had damaged it.
 But I decided to refund him anyway and write it off as part of doing business.
 These things happen.
 I’d rather not waste time with troublesome people when my time can be put to better use.
 So I just wanted to refund him and get on with my life.

 Customer Escalates Dispute to eBay Customer Service

-But as I logged in to issue the refund, eBay notified me that he had just escalated the dispute.
+When I logged in to issue the refund, eBay notified me that he had escalated the dispute.
 That means that he turned it over to eBay to make a final decision.
-So I no longer could refund his money.
+Therefore, I no longer could refund his money.
 It was in the hands of eBay now to decide his fate.
-His choice!
+Well, that was his choice!

 The only thing I did at that point was to take pictures of the damaged product and upload them to the dispute platform for review.

-I have to tell you, eBay is focused on making sure that buyers and sellers are treated fairly by one another.
+It became obvious to me that eBay is focused on making sure that buyers and sellers are treated fairly by one another.
 They have been working hard on that lately.
 I once had trouble with something I purchased from a crook that was selling stolen merchandise, and eBay protected me and got my money back.

 Now the tides were turned and I was the seller in trouble with a disgruntled buyer.
 But once again I was the honest one being taken advantage of by a ruthless individual.

 He chose to have eBay make a decision and they decided the case in my favor.
 And they told me why:

 - They saw I had given him the return address way back at the beginning when he first asked for it.
 So his complaint that I refused was unfounded.